Kings Dominion: Old Virginia

 Along with International Street, Old Virginia is the only original section of Kings Dominion that has kept its same name throughout the park's history.
 Set in the Blue Ridge Mountains, the area has a vintage, rustic theme marked by its wooded architecture and country-style decor.
 An Intamin Flying Dutchman flat ride called Jamestown Landing operated in Old Virginia through the 1970s, and was removed in 1980.
 A steam train ride called Old Dominion Line operated nearby in the same park section.
 It has since been removed.

 Planet Snoopy

-The section originally opened as Nickelodeon Splat City in 1995, and was later renamed Nickelodeon Central in 2000.
-It was re-themed to the Peanuts for the 2010 season.
-In 2013, Cedar Fair merged the KidZville section of the park and introduced 12 new and re-themed attractions.
+While under Paramount ownership, Nickelodeon Splat City debuted in 1995, which was later renamed Nickelodeon Central in 2000.
+After Cedar Fair acquired the park, the area was redesigned in 2010 using a Peanuts theme, one of Cedar Fair's (now Six Flags) predominant I.P.s, with Snoopy serving as one of the central characters.
+In 2013, Kings Dominion merged the KidZville section of the park, introducing new attractions and retheming others.
 Another expansion in 2017 updated the former Nickelodeon Central area of Planet Snoopy with three new attractions and a covered pavilion area.